University Transfer Planning

 Faculty members in your major can provide expert advice about programs of study in your field.
 Ask for a time to speak with them about bachelor’s degree programs you are exploring.

 Two Semesters Before You Plan to Transfer

 Meet with your TCC advisor and an advisor from your transfer university to verify your coursework is on track.
 Talk to these support resources early and often throughout your transfer planning!

 Congratulations!
 You are ready to graduate with your TCC associate degree.
-File for graduation and remember to submit your final transcript to your university.
+File for graduation with your TCC advisor and remember to submit your official transcript to your university.